-Moser, R. S. & Schatz, P. (In press).
+Moser, R. S. & Schatz, P. (2020).
 Are there gender differences in concussion symptomatology associated with history of concussion in young adult hockey players?
 American Society for Testing and Materials: Selected Technical Papers.
 Sixth International Symposium for Safety in Ice Hockey.

 Moser, R.S., Olen, L., & Schatz, P. (2018).
 Gender differences in symptom reporting on baseline sports concussion testing across the youth age span.
 Archives of Clinical Neuropsychology.
 DOI: 10.1093/arclin/acy007